collectiveacuity/pocketLab/docs/commands.md

 _Provides a way to find existing resources._

 **Description:**
 Generates a list of the resources of a specific type.
+Only the service resource type is supported, but docker oriented and remote host kinds of resources are coming.

 **Usage:**
 ```bash